linhd-postdata/alberti-stanzas-api/README.md

-# ALBERTI fine-tuning for stanza detection
+# API for the ALBERTI model fine-tuned for stanza detection

 ## Validation Metrics